<- reactive({

 A higher level of n-gram should provide a better predictive quality for our models.
 However, these higher n-grams have lower levels of occurrences.
 Each additional word included in the created n-grams, reduce the different possible solutions but should have a higher level of accuracy as there is more context provided to the model.

 We need to create some shiny functions to help use determine the highest possible ngram model that we can use.
 The first function, turns the user input in unigram tokens, which does a lot of pre-processing for us.
-For words not in the vocabulary, we change the values to the ‘’ token, which the models already have included in the ngrams.
+For words not in the vocabulary, we change the values to the ‘

 The final function simply finds the minimum between the length of the user input and the highest level of ngram models.
 The result will be the highest degree of ngram that we can use.
 This is often refereed to as the “Stupid Back-off” method, as a higher order ngram is “backed-offed” to a lower level ngram.